 The destroyers Sikh and Zulu, carrying about 350 marines, left Alexandria on 13 September and later joined the anti-aircraft cruiser Coventry and escort destroyers Belvoir, Dulverton, Hursley and Croome of the 5th Destroyer Flotilla.
 The combined force then linked with 18 motor torpedo boats and three motor launches carrying 150 more men for the planned amphibious assault.

 On the night of 14 September RAF bombers made a heavy attack on Tobruk in an effort to disrupt the defences in advance of the landing.
 In the event this landing managed to get only a few men ashore.
 As she approached the coast Sikh was engaged and damaged by the 88-mm (3.465-in) dual-role guns of the 1/43rd Flakabteilung, and then sank while in tow by Zulu.
-Most of the ship’s crew and the troops still in board were rescued and taken prisoner.
-Junker Ju 87 dive-bombers of the 8.Staffel of Major Walter Enneccerus’s III/Stukageschwader 3 and Junkers Ju 88 bombers of Major Joachim Helbig’s I/Lehrgeschwader 1 inflicted severe damage on Coventry, which was then sunk by Zulu.
-Macchi MC.200 fighter-bombers attacked and sank MTB-308, ML-352 and ML-353, while a force of 19 Ju 87 dive-bombers of the III/StG 3 sank MTB-310 and damaged Zulu, the latter sinking later while under tow by Hursley.
+Most of the ship’s crew and the troops still on board were rescued and taken prisoner.
+Junker Ju 87 single-engined dive-bombers of the 8.Staffel of Major Walter Enneccerus’s III/Stukageschwader 3 and Junkers Ju 88 twin-engined bombers of Major Joachim Helbig’s I/Lehrgeschwader 1 inflicted severe damage on Coventry, which was then sunk by Zulu.
+Macchi MC.200 single-engined fighter-bombers attacked and sank MTB-308, ML-352 and ML-353, while a force of 19 Ju 87 dive-bombers of the III/StG 3 sank MTB-310 and damaged Zulu, the latter sinking later while under tow by Hursley.
 Some 20 Ju 88 bombers of Major Gerhard Kollewe’s II/LG 1 from Crete sank MTB-312.
 The craft of Kapitänleutnant Peter Reischauer’s 6th Räumboots-Flottille met and captured MTB-314.